rurban/libu8ident/c23++proposal.md

 8 TR39 Identifier Type
 ======================

+TR31 even recommends to disable some characters from recommended scripts:
+_"Some characters used with recommended scripts may still be problematic for identifiers, for example because they are part of extensions that are not in modern customary use, and thus implementations may want to exclude them from identifiers.
+These include characters for historic and obsolete orthographies, characters used mostly liturgically, and in orthographies for languages used only in very small communities or with very limited current or declining usage.
+Some characters also have architectural issues that may make them unsuitable for identifiers."_

 The **Identifier Type** property [TR39#Table 1](https://www.unicode.org/reports/tr39/#Identifier_Status_and_Type)
 recommendation should be mandatory, with the addition of the `Technical` Identifier Type to be allowed.